Vote-by-Mail Information

 Any registered voter may request a Vote-by-Mail ballot.

-- Vote-by-Mail ballot requests do expire.
+• Vote-by-Mail ballot requests do expire.
 Requests made before November 8, 2022 have expired.

-- Vote-by-Mail ballot requests made after the November 2022 General Election for all elections will cover all elections through the end of 2024.
+• Vote-by-Mail ballot requests made after the November 2022 General Election for all elections will cover all elections through the end of 2024.

-- Vote-by-Mail requests must be renewed every two years.
+• Vote-by-Mail requests must be renewed every two years.

-*NOTE: No person may distribute, order, request, collect, deliver or possess more than two Vote-by-Mail ballots, in addition to their own ballot or ballots belonging to an immediate family member.
-Immediate family is defined as a voter's or designee's spouse, parent, child, grandparent, grandchild, or sibling for the parent) or the voter's legal guardian.
+NOTE: No person may distribute, order, request, collect, deliver, or possess more than two Vote-by-Mail ballots per election other than their own ballot or ballots belonging to immediate family members.*

 Requesting a Vote-by-Mail Ballot